Having a hard time deciding whether to stay in Queenstown or Wanaka? Learn how these two South Island cities differ and which one is best for you.

 There are more people living in Queenstown than in Wanaka.
 So Wanaka is small compared to Queenstown.

 As far as feel goes, Wanaka tends to feel more open and spacious than Queenstown.
-That is probably because Wanaka does not have any high-rise hotels like Queenstown does in its city centre and probably also because it has less roudabouts and shops in its town centre.
+That is probably because Wanaka does not have any high-rise hotels like Queenstown does in its city center and probably also because it has less roudabouts and shops in its town center.

-Queenstown feels very compact when driving through its city centre.
+Queenstown feels very compact when driving through its city center.
 The streets feel narrow – probably because there are stores lining the streets on both sides.

 In Wanaka, there are shops and restaurants, but then usually on one side of the road (some of which are wide), which gives the place a more open feel.

 Both cities have a mixture of old and new, but Wanaka tends to feel more new than Queenstown.